rintala/DD2423/lab1/answers_jr_lab1.md

 **Answers:**

 The purpose of the if-statements is to, as explained previously in question 5, calculate the position after the centering of Fhat's zero component (origin) to the center of the image, in order to get the correct relative position to the origin.
-We take -1, since the first element in the image matrix is retrieved by Fhat(1,1), and the origin should be in the very center of the image i.e. not $sz/2$, but rather $sz/2-1$.
+We take -1, since the first Matlab centers around (0,0), and the positions are described in terms of having (1,1) as the first element of the matrix.

 ```matlab
 % What is done by these instructions?